PennCIS233/algorand-voting-dapp/README.md

 ### Approval Program

 #### Main Conditional
+The heart of the smart contract is a simple logical switch statement used to route evaluation to different set of logic based on a Transaction's `OnComplete` value (defined in `create_app`).
 This logic allows the contract to choose which operation to run based on how the contract is called.
 For example, if Txn.application_id() is 0, then the on_creation sequence will run.
 If `Txn.on_completion()` is `OnComplete.OptIn`, the `on_register` sequence will run.
 We've completed the first few cases for you.

 #### Creation
+Implement `on_create`: This sequence runs when the smart contract is created.
+It takes arguments from creation and puts them into the proper global variables.

 Step 1: Store the values of election parameters passed from the application arguments of the election that was created.
 - the creator as whoever deployed the smart contract